ninjaki8/SynthRiders-Custom-Songs/README.md

 First Time Example
 - Plug-in the device
 - Run the app (it wont show the device yet but leave it running)
-- Put the headset on and accept the popup debug dialog
+- Accept the popup debug dialog
-- Remove Headset
 - Close the app and run it again